vhugosv7/QR-Generator/README.md

 # QR Code Generator deploy
-QR Code generator with diferent type of data: URL or text, Personal card information and Artistic QR Code.
+QR code generator with different types of data: URL or text, personal card information, and artistic QR codes.
+This version includes a new artistic QR method that allows the user to select a logo from a list due to access to external internet sites limitation.
+This project is hosted on PythonAnywhere.
+Visit https://vhugosv7.pythonanywhere.com/

 ## Features